 Bangkok burns out fast.
 By Friday afternoon a lot of the long-term residents are already on a train, in a minivan, or driving east toward an island.
-The good news for visitors: Thailand’s road and rail network puts a dozen serious destinations within three hours of Sukhumvit.
-Some you can do as a day trip and be back for dinner.
-Others reward an overnight — different province, different climate, different food.
+Thailand’s road and rail network puts a dozen useful short-break destinations within roughly four hours of central Bangkok.
+Some work as day trips; others need at least one night.

 This guide ranks twelve weekend trips by how far they are from central Bangkok and what they actually do well.
-We’ve avoided the obvious “go to Phuket” answer because Phuket isn’t a weekend trip — it’s a holiday.
-Everything here is reachable without a flight (with one exception we flag), and most are doable on a Friday-night-to-Sunday-night schedule with time to actually relax.
+Everything here is reachable without flying, and most fit a Friday-night-to-Sunday-night schedule if you allow for weekend traffic.

 Quick Picks

-• Best beach weekend: Koh Samet — 3 hours door-to-door
+- Best beach weekend: Koh Samet — allow at least 3.5 hours plus waiting time

 1. Ayutthaya (1.5 hours)